kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 current legal practice and style, I think there's something more to the particular holdover of law-versus-equity.
 There is something intuitive, archetypical in the idea of salvation from a cold and unflinching rule.
-I'm not sure one mind doing both can do as well as two minds, one doing each.
+I'm not sure one mind responsible for both can do as well as two minds, one framed to do each.

 How many Russian serfs must have cried out "If only the tsar knew!" in exasperation before 1905.
 How many of us clamor now for a Snowden pardon in the twilight of another presidential term.
-How many VC funds and other companies settle internal disputes by written compromise or amended their governing documents.
+How many VC funds and other companies settle internal disputes by written compromise or amending their governing documents.
 A long time ago, we discovered that rules and a predictable way to apply them make a powerful antidote to individual bias and corruption.
-But we've yet to build any system on that first principle that doesn't chew through good people for bad people on a regular, if tolerably infrequent, basis.
-We've always needed an escape valve, and omitted one at our collective peril.
+But we've yet to build any system on that first principle that doesn't chew through good people for bad reasons on a regular, if tolerably infrequent, basis.
+We've always needed an escape valve, and omitted one at our moral peril.

 ---